Shannon Rajan Partner

 • Represented an employer against a concession holder in an ad hoc arbitration concerning a dispute relating to airport fuelling system in KLIA with an amount in dispute of more than RM30 million.

-• Represented an employer against a contractor in the High Court of Malaya concerning the proposed development and upgrading works at Penang international airport Pulau Pinang with an amount of dispute of approximately RM60 million.
+• Represented an employer against a contractor in a dispute concerning the proposed development and upgrading works at Penang international airport Pulau Pinang with an amount of dispute of RM60 million.

 • Represented an employer against a concession holder in a KLRCA arbitration concerning a cogeneration plant at KLIA with an amount of dispute of approximately RM50 million.